 All methods widely evaluated can be divided into two different categories.

 With the right performance assessment methodology, the company can improve employee performance within the organization.
 A good employee performance review method can make the whole experience practical and rewarding.
 Now the flaws of the traditional approach are clear.

-Here is a close look at six most-used modern performance methods:
+Here is a close look at the six most-used modern performance methods:

 A once-a-year performance assessment is unimaginable and does not work.
 Ongoing communication with labor leaders and managers is needed.
 A continuous process, like 360-degree feedback, can help employees stay motivated.
 This is one of the most widely used evaluation methods.
 It is one of the popular performance appraisal methods.

-In a 360-degree response, every employee of the organization evaluates and self-assessed its manager, colleague, customer, supplier.
+In a 360-degree response, every employee of the organization evaluates and self-assesses its manager, colleague, customer, and supplier.
 This method ensures effective performance analysis and total employee engagement (TEI).
-If not handled properly, this approach can suffer from the assessee as well.
+If not handled properly, this approach can suffer the assessee as well.

 his is a technique that is a well-coordinated collection of performance information of an individual group, received from many stakeholders such as immediate supervisor, team members, customers, colleagues, and self.
-In fact, one can be one of the useful information analysts about an employee doing any work.
+In fact, one can be a useful information analyst about an employee doing any work.
 This technique is extremely useful in a broader perspective, useful in greater self-development and multi-source feedback.

 The 360-degree evaluation is useful for measuring interpersonal skills, customer satisfaction, and team-building skills.
 On the downside, however, receiving feedback from multiple sources can be fear, intimidation, etc. Multiple rats may be less suitable for consistent and intelligent responses.